7 minute read

 The benchmark results tell a specific story about what this model can and can’t do.

 It can copy patterns.
-Give it "find . -mmin -60 finds files in the last hour" as a literal example and it outputs correctly — because it copies, not reasons.
+Give it "find . -mmin -60 finds files in the last hour" as a literal example and it outputs correctly, because it copies, not reasons.
 That’s why few-shot examples work and documentation doesn’t.
-And it’s why self-consistency only helps on top of the example bank: without examples, sampling explores variations around a wrong center.
-With examples, it explores variations around a roughly-right center, and majority vote filters the outliers.
+Self-consistency doesn’t improve accuracy, it improves reliability.
+Without examples, sampling explores variations around a wrong center.
+With examples, it narrows the spread around a roughly-right center.
+Same average, less variance.

 The precise claim: Apple’s 3B on-device model can classify intent and copy patterns but cannot reason over documentation to derive correct usage.
 The model knows what tool to reach for but doesn’t know how to hold it.